 London’s a great place for a family day out at any time of year.
-This month, as ever, there are loads of fun things happening in the capital, plus Spring’s nearly here, the kids have a week’s half-term holiday, it’s Chinesefamous New Year and it’s Pancake Day.
+This month, as ever, there are loads of fun things happening in the capital, plus spring’s nearly here, the kids have a week’s half-term holiday, it’s Chinese New Year and it’s Pancake Day.
 Marvellous.

-Here’s my pick of the excellent things to do in London this month.
+Here’s my pick of the excellent things to do in London in February 2019.

-Imagine Children’s Festival is the Southbank Centre’s annual children’s arts festival, and this year it runs from 7th – 18th February.
+Imagine Children’s Festival is the Southbank Centre’s annual children’s arts festival, and this year it runs from 13th – 24th February.
 The festival features the best in children’s literature, theatre and music and there are plenty of workshops and activities for kids up to the age of 12 years old.
-Many of the events are free, including a Strictly Kids dance workshop and a stop-motion filming session.
+Highlights for 2019 include an interactive hip-hop show, a comedy club and appearances by authors Jacqueline Wilson, Malorie Blackman and Chris Riddell.
+Many of the events are free.

 Cost: Varies according to activity.

 Each February the National Maritime Museum celebrates LGBT history month.
 This year the museum’s hosting a week of free LGBT themed workshops for families during Rainbow Week, from 16th – 24th February.

 London Zoo is run by the Zoological Society of London (ZSL) charity, which works for the worldwide conservation of animals and their habitats.
 The zoo is home to more than 16,000 animals, from lions, penguins and giraffes to seahorses, butterflies and komodo dragons.
 You can read about our family trip to London Zoo here.

 From 16th -24th February 2019 visitors to the zoo can step into the shoes of the vets, nurses and zookeepers who treat the patients of the zoo’s animal hospital at Vets in Action role-play events.
 It’s free to take part in this activity once you’ve paid to enter the zoo.